jncc/scottish-lidar/README.md

 ---------------

 We expose the existing "Catalog" database API on the Internet, removing the need for a backend web server or cloud functions.
 This also creates the possibility of a significant future deliverable.

+See the `jncc/catalog` repository.
+You can run a full local instance of the database and API with Docker.

 The Catalog database has two basic concepts: *collections* and *products*.
 In this application, a collection is visualized with a *layer* on the map.